Charge pumping with strong spin-orbit coupling: Fermi surface breathing, Berry curvature, and higher harmonic generation: Adiabatic pumping, Fermi surface breathing, and Berry curvature

+with $G^{R\pm A}_{{\bf k}0}=G^{R}_{{\bf k}0}\pm G^{A}_{{\bf k}0}$.
 These two expressions represent the Fermi surface and Fermi sea contributions to the adiabatic pumping.
+The first term is associated with the time-dependent deformation of the Fermi surface, an effect called "Fermi surface breathing" \cite{Hodges1967} and that is proportional to extrinsic, impurity-driven momentum relaxation time (like, i.e., longitudinal conductivity).
+In the limit of weak disorder, the second term is associated with the Berry curvature in mixed time-momentum space [see Eq. \eqref{eq:bcformula}], as discussed further below, and is usually referred to as "intrinsic".

-It is noteworthy to point out that this theory generalizes the theory of the magnetic damping proposed by Gilmore et al. \cite{Gilmore2007}, in which intrinsic and extrinsic electronic contributions to the magnetic damping are discussed.
+It is noteworthy to point out that this theory generalizes the theory of magnetic damping proposed by Gilmore et al. \cite{Gilmore2007}, in which intrinsic and extrinsic electronic contributions to magnetic damping are discussed.
 In our formalism, the magnetic damping can be computed simply by replacing $\hat{O}$ by the torque operator, resulting in the torque-torque correlation introduced by Kambersky \cite{Kambersky1976}.
-These formulas are valid for slow dynamics but, most importantly, remain exact for all values of spin-orbit coupling and exchange, as well as for any direction of the magnetization.
-It is also well adapted to multiband systems and heterostructures and can be used to compute spin, charge and orbital pumping in realistic materials.
+These formulas are valid for slow dynamics but, most importantly, remain exact for all values of spin-orbit coupling and exchange, as well as for any direction of the magnetization vector.
+It is also well adapted to multiband systems and heterostructures and can be used to compute spin, charge, and orbital pumping in realistic materials.